 Global Health Track

-Individuals interested in serving the global community as a career path can apply to the Global Health Track as part of the categorical application process.
-We expect to take four individuals as interns.
+Individuals interested in serving the global community as a career path can apply to the Global Health Track as part of the categorical application process or in the spring of internship.
+We can accommodate up to four individuals per year.
 The curriculum begins in the PGY2 year with a core month of intensive course work in community health.
-International immersion experiences substitute for elective time in the 2/3 years.
+International immersion experiences substitute for elective time in the 2/3 years. more info

 ABIM Research Pathway